 Ian and his family.

-CC: We know integrating your faith into every aspect of your life is important to you.
-How does being a follower of Jesus inform how you choose to engage with corporate social responsibility?
+CC: How does being a follower of Jesus inform how you choose to engage with corporate social responsibility?

 IA: There is an endless cycle of needs around us in this world.
 Yet, Christ calls us to respond in faith in a tangible way.
 James 1:27 comes to mind: Pure and genuine religion in the sight of God the Father means caring for orphans and widows… this authentic faith is caring for those living in poverty.
 Whether individually or corporately, we have a fundamental calling to respond.

-CC: Last question from us, Ian.
-What would you want to say to encourage other Christian business owners to consider a partnership with Compassion?
+CC: What would you want to say to encourage other Christian business owners to consider a partnership with Compassion?

 IA: I think if I could say communicate one thing to other business owners, it’s that whether it’s Compassion or somewhere else if you are a Christian, you should be giving back in your business.
 Your business life and your personal faith life are not separate, they can be integrated.
 And something like a partnership with Compassion lets you do something tangible and lasting, live out your faith and help your clients feel good working with you.